International Judging System (IJS)

 Judges grade the quality of each element using a grade of execution score within a range of -5 to +5, which is added to or deducted from the base value.
 GOEs are proportional to the base value of each element.

-The judges will award points on a scale from 0.25 to 10 (in increments of 0.25) for five program components to grade overall presentation.
+The judges will award points on a scale from 0.25 to 10 (in increments of 0.25) for three program components to grade overall presentation.
 As with GOEs, the highest and lowest scores for each component are thrown out, and the remaining scores are averaged.
-The final program components scores are then multiplied by a set factor to ensure the technical score and program components score are balanced.
+The final program components scores are then multiplied by a set factor to ensure the total element score and program components score are balanced.

-The technical score is added to the program components score to determine the segment score (short program/rhythm dance or free skate/dance).
+The total element score is added to the program components score to determine the segment score (short program/rhythm dance or free skate/dance).
 The scores for each segment are then added together to determine the competition score.
 The skater with the highest competition score is declared the winner.

 The IJS is used at events in the national qualifying structure including the U.S. Championships as well as many local competitions at the juvenile through senior levels, including Excel.